 Visit the following links for instructions on completing each of these steps:

-Ready Responder Kit
+Ready Responder ID Badge

 Once you have completed all Road to Readiness steps, you will be assigned Ready Responder Status (see below for more information).
 Ready Responders are fully eligible for participation in Maryland Responds local and state training, exercise, public health and emergency response activities to the level as their licensure and skill level will allow.